Tobel158/docs/docs/Concepts/glossary.md

 ## Delegate

 When users or delegators add their Luna to a validator's stake in exchange for rewards.
 The delegated Luna is bonded to the validator.
 Validators never have ownership of a delegator's Luna.
+Delegating, bonding, and staking generally refer to the same process.

 ## Delegator

-A user who delegates or bonds Luna to a validator to earn rewards.
+A user who delegates, bonds, or stakes Luna to a validator to earn rewards.

 ## Fees